jsandovalortega/cse15l-lab-reports/Lab5Report.md

 ->TestListExamples.java
 ```

-- The file & directory structure needed
+- The contents of each file before fixing the bug

   ![Image](GradingScript.png)

-- The contents of each file before fixing the bug
+- The full command line (or lines) you ran to trigger the bug

   ![Image](ErrorsForGradingScript.png)

-- The full command line (or lines) you ran to trigger the bug
+- A description of what to edit to fix the bug

   >Description: Ok update I've tried the ```pwd``` thing to see where my program is at different steps.
 I've confirmed that I am in my grading area.
 So this brings me back to my original thought about the lib directory.
 Reviewing my CPATH variable and knowing what it represents helped me understand this bug a lot more.
 My bug was within my second part of the ```CPATH```.
 Since the first part of it was successfully going through to the lib directory and retrieving the necessary files to test the code, I assumed the same for the second path within it.
 However, this was an incorrect assumption and the path was not retrieving what I thought it would have.

-- A description of what to edit to fix the bug
+## Part 2
+#### In a couple of sentences, describe something you learned from your lab experience in the second half of this quarter that you didn't know before:
+I thoroughly enjoyed learning about debugging with jdb command as it is so helpful when understanding what is actually going on in the program.
+I've implemented this in my other classes like CSE12 for debugging larger programs.
+Learning the commands that go with it such as ```step```, ```run```, and especially ```stop at``` are super helpful.
+Breakpoints before a certain infinite loop have helped me program much smoother.